arnavthorat78/Win-Key-Generator/README.md

 To download the executable, please go to the releases tab and download the latest version.
 If you have Node.js installed, you can download the `.zip` file, extract the source code, and then run `node .` in the top-level directory of the code where `index.js` is.
 Please note that `npm` must also be installed.

+Also, if you are running Node.js, run the command `npm install` to install the dependencies.

 The display will be the same in both the executable and in Node.js - a terminal prompt!

 ### Getting Windows 95/Office 95 Keys